 Your guide to building a successful Notary business

 Building a business is a lot like sending a rocket to the moon.
-They both take careful planning, patience and hard work to succeed, and you don't succeed all at once — you have to make the journey in stages.
-A lot of people who become Notary entrepreneurs think that they can just pick up a commission, buy a seal and journal and wait for customers to line up at their door.
-It doesn't work that way.
+They both take careful planning, patience and hard work to succeed, and you don’t succeed all at once — you have to make the journey in stages.
+Many people who become Notary entrepreneurs think they can just pick up a commission, buy a seal and journal and wait for customers to line up at their door.
+It doesn’t work that way.

 STAGE 1: Laying the groundwork